Leeway001Write/startup/notes.md

 ## JavaScript
 - While using Async/Wait, make sure function names are spelled correctly!
 I had a typo, and so the `try` block was jumping to the `catch` and I had no idea why until I noticed the typo.
 - Placing a function inside `(...)()` will make it run immediately.
 This seems pointless, but to run `async` code it may prove useful.
+- Inside any useEffect() function for a component, any state variable you want to use inside must be included in the dependency array.
+Otherwise they will evaluate to null when you try to use them.

 ## Service
 - Commands to test authentication: